davekinkead/thesis/reading/What Can You Expect from Anti-Foundationalist Philosophers.md

 Unlike deconstruction, pragmatists can't hypnotise themselves into thinking that by reciting jargon they are changing the world. p725

-Effective pragmitists supply a bit of informed irony about the ever-renewed hope for authority. p727
+Effective pragmatists supply a bit of informed irony about the ever-renewed hope for authority. p727